 This is a one-year award of $30,000.
 The funds can be used for either salary or expense support, but must be expended solely for the sponsored research project.
 No indirect costs will be covered.
 Generally indirect costs would refer to costs such as electricity, water, internet services, and janitorial services, which would be paid to the institution at which the research is conducted.
 The stipend is expected to cover the cost of the awardee ASC presentation requirement, which is listed below (i.e., no additional travel funds will be provided).
 The purchase of any equipment greater than $1,000 must be adequately justified in the budget section.

-The application system is now closed.
+The application system is now closed and will open in mid-April.
 Applications will be reviewed by the SUS Scholarship Committee.
-The successful applicant winner will be notified by email.
+Finalists will be invited to interview with the Scholarship Committee in late June.

 AWARDEE PRESENTATIONS AT ASC